thromwill/FinanceAutomation/README.md

 &emsp;This project is currently just getting started.
 Basic functionality has been implemented, but much more critical functionality and features have yet to be added.
 The end goal is simple.
 Any time I receive a check or make a purchase, I can click a button on my phone that will communicate with my home Linux server, run this program, and update the spreadsheet with current financial data.
 I chose this route mostly to learn how to utilize a home Linux server and communicate outside of the home network, but its also an easier way for me to have the most up to date information than leaving the program to run every 24 hours or a few times a day even when no transactions occur.

-&emsp;At its core, this program should accomplish the following once it is complete:
+At its core, this program should accomplish the following once it is complete:
 <pre>
     - Update Google Sheet with new data
     - Get data from the Google Sheet